Welcome to today's edition of the Rush 24-7 podcast.

 Can't do it in the opening segment, certainly.

-Because it isn't gonna be.
+Because it isn't going to be.

-If you, by the way, phone number 800-282-2882.
+By the way, phone number 800-282-2882.

-I didn't know Cruz gonna drop out.
+I didn't know Cruz was going to drop out.

-I had uh no inside advance information.
+I had no inside advance information.

-I read Byron York today, who did a little bit of a post-mortem what went wrong.
+I read Byron York today, who did a little bit of a post-mortem, what went wrong.

-Uh Byron York's opinion, you just can't lose like that and expect to go to the next state and sweep it.
+Byron York's opinion, you just can't lose like that and expect to go to the next state and sweep it.

 People want to vote for winners.

-People don't want to vote for somebody is not expected to do well some places.
+Even if it is New York, where you're not expected to do it, people don't want to vote for somebody is not expected to do well someplaces.

 They want to vote for somebody they think is going to win.

-And uh that's just one theory.
+And that's just one theory.

-I'm just sharing it, uh, sharing it with you.
+I'm just sharing it with you.

-He unloads on Fox News, unloads on Ailes, unloads on Murdoch, unloads on Trump, uh, just gets it all off of his chest.
+He unloads on Fox News, unloads on Ailes, unloads on Murdoch, unloads on Trump, just gets it all off of his chest.

-And then here comes Trump on Fox and Friends with the Lee Harvey Oswald comment, may have been the uh icing on the cake, but Byron York's point is that the decision had been made long before that.
+Might have been the icing on the cake, but Byron York's point is that the decision had been made long before that.

-I'm watching Cruz last night with his acceptance, or his acceptance, his um exit speech, and as is the usual case, the speeches that people give when they leave a campaign are often the best that you've heard during a campaign.
+And as is the usual case, the speeches that people give when they leave a campaign are often the best that you've heard during a campaign.

 Certainly was true of Cruz's.